 Following decades of conflict and tumult, almost half of Afghanistan's children are still not attending schools.
-Despite an increase of teachers since 2001, only 24% of teachers have the minimum qualifications to teach.
+Despite an increase of teachers since 2001, 58% of Afghan teachers do not have the minimum required qualifications .
 The country lacks common and appropriate standards for certifying teachers and accrediting teacher training institutions.
 Consequently, the quality of education in Afghanistan is poor.

 Key educational challenges include:

-- A mere 25% of schools have usable buildings;
+- Only 55% of schools have usable buildings;

 - Access to education for girls and women remains limited by cultural and security concerns.